teddykladdkak/raid-message/README.md

 ## Config
 At the moment, it is very fine-tuned to work in the Lund area, but not a lot of configuration is required to enable you to start your own server for your city.

+## Good to know at the start
+When the server is started for the first time, you will be given the option to enter the password for the admins in the console.
+The password is then saved in root "/admin.json".

+All raids are saved in the file "public/raids.js", this file is created automatically when the server is started the first time.

+Specific IP port is change in variable "config" in "/index.js".

 ## Todo
 * Clean "raids.json" at the days end.
 * Allows users to see who said they are coming.